Misaliet/BicycleGAN/README.md

 # Deep Generative Streets
 ## This project is based on Bicycle GAN.
 The original description can be seen below.
 ## Dataset can be downloaded from Digimap and pre-process with the scripts in Misc folder.
 Some well-trained models can be downloaded from the link in my report.
-## Some useful examples with scripts in Misc folder.
+## Following are some useful examples with scripts in Misc folder:
 ### Create basic dataset (10 is number of original images, 0 is mode for AtoB and 4 is the size of naming):
 ```bash
 bash makedata.sh satellite_images_path map_images_path 10 0 4